elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 # **Can't governments backdoor our software and hardware?**

-Western governments have tried for decades to [ban end-to-end encryption](https://portswigger.net/daily-swig/western-governments-double-down-efforts-to-curtail-end-to-end-encryption) and have mostly failed, with the partial exception of Australia's recent [anti-encryption law](https://fee.org/articles/australia-s-unprecedented-encryption-law-is-a-threat-to-global-privacy/).
+Western governments have tried since the 1990s to [ban end-to-end encryption](https://portswigger.net/daily-swig/western-governments-double-down-efforts-to-curtail-end-to-end-encryption) and have mostly failed, with the partial exception of Australia's recent [anti-encryption law](https://fee.org/articles/australia-s-unprecedented-encryption-law-is-a-threat-to-global-privacy/).
 This law has been [controversial](https://www.gizmodo.com.au/2020/08/assistance-and-access-law-encrypted-messaging-explained/) and has been blamed for [reducing the competitiveness of Australia's tech industry](https://www.zdnet.com/article/labor-to-introduce-bill-to-fix-australian-encryption-laws-it-voted-for/).

 I call this law a partial exception because Australians can still use end-to-end encryption via Signal and WhatsApp.
 It's not technically possible for the Signal team to comply with the law, so the Australian government's options involve blocking Internet traffic to and from Signal servers or pressuring Apple and Google to remove Signal from their Australian app stores.
 They've done neither of these so far, and [Signal's blog post](https://signal.org/blog/setback-in-the-outback/) about this legislation reveals how to easily bypass both of these measures.